casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The following models were created:

-- Model 1: A Note based LSTM RNN for General Music Generation trained on a subset of the General Music Dataset, only including musical composition.
+- **Iteration 1:** A Note based LSTM RNN for General Music Generation trained on a subset of the General Music Dataset, only including musical composition.
-- Model 2.1 : A Note Based LSTM RNN for General Music Generaton trained on the entire General Music Daset, including both musical compositions and captured performances.
+- **Iteration 2.1:** A Note Based LSTM RNN for General Music Generaton trained on the entire General Music Daset, including both musical compositions and captured performances.
-- Model 2.2: A Note Based LSTM RNN which applied transfer learning to adapt Model 2.1 to the application context domain by training it on the style specific dataset.
+- **Iteration 2.2:** A Note Based LSTM RNN which applied transfer learning to adapt Model 2.1 to the application context domain by training it on the style specific dataset.

 ### LSTM Recurrent Neural Networks for sequence generation